darkmat13r/libmypaint/README.md

 There are a couple of small, self-contained examples in the examples/ directory.
 They render to a PPM file (output.ppm).

+Quick way (no install required):

+    $ ./autogen.sh   # only when building from git
+    $ ./configure
+    $ make
+    $ sh examples/run-minimal.sh

-Option A: Build and run directly from the source tree (no install required)
+Option A: Build and run directly from the source tree (manual compile, no install required)

 1) Prepare the build tree (needed to generate headers like config.h and mypaint-config.h):